Today I have a few more #Inktober sketches to share as well as a few mini landscapes.

 12 x 16 inch – Saved by Grace

-Materials used: Arches hot press watercolor paper Brushes: Round #14, Flat 1 inch, and Liner #1 Daniel Smith Watercolors
+Brushes: Round #14, Flat 1 inch, and Liner #1

 This painting was inspired by artist Scott Swinson on youtube.
 As with most landscapes I started with the sky area first and then worked my way down the page.
 Most of my time was spent on the middle section where the focal point is.
 I love how the distant trees turned out.
-The snowy path leads your eye into the painting (hopefully ๐).
+The snowy path leads your eye into the painting (hopefully ๐Ÿ˜Š).

 One minor issue I had while painting the trees was that a little paint spattered into the finished sky.
 I was able to go with it and carefully turned them into distant birds. yay!